 According to those who nominated him for the Hall of Fame, Rollie vowed to "slow down a little" at the dawn of the 21st century.
 He continues, however, to judge draft shows throughout the Northwest, including the Montana State Fair, the Montana Fair, the Ravalli County Fair, and the Eastern Idaho State Fair, among others.
 Rollie, as many will attest, is one of the rare draft judges who instills a desire in those he judges to do their best by encouragement, not intimidation- the sign of a knowledgeable master of his trade.
 Rollie has taken first place at the Eastern Idaho State Fair, Montana Mule Days, and most recently, last year's 2007 Big Sky Draft Horse Expo- all while driving the Eden 4-abreast hitch.

 For a lifetime selflessly dedicated to the art and science of driving draft animals, we induct Rollie Hebel into the Montana Draft Teamster Hall of Fame.

 Allan Lien - Bozeman, Montana

-team of horses to farm and feed in the winter, entertain friends with
+utilizing his team of horses to farm and feed in the winter, entertain friends with sleigh

 Allan's work with youth at the Museum of the Rockies has been a high point for many students and adults, whom he touched with his passionate demonstrations including the use of draft horses to move the wagon loads of bundles, preparing soil, harvesting forages and other works that brought back memories for some about the early days of agriculture in our state.
 He has continually felt the importance of showing others how it was done in the old days before the tractor came into being.